abalomenos/project_one/README.md

 # YodaQuo

 YodaQuo is an inspirational quote generator dedicated to preserving the language of the beloved Jedi Master, Yoda.
-This App utilizes 2 APIs - [Quotes Rest API](https://quotes.rest) and [FunTranslations API](https://api.funtranslations.com/).
+This App utilizes 2 APIs - [Quotes Rest API](https://quotes.rest) and [FunTranslations API](https://api.funtranslations.com/), jQuery Ajax and Firebase as the Back-End database.

 ## Technologies